wma1729/algorithms/graphs/README.md

 ```

 ### Generic case (Dijkstra's Algorithm)
 When traversing the graph, always pick the next vertex as the one that yields the shortest path.
 This means all the unvisited adjacent vertices are evaluated first to find the shortest path.
-Most implementations however evaluate the path to the adjacent vertices and store them in a priority queue.
+Most implementations, however, evaluate the path to all the adjacent vertices and store them in a priority queue.
 A fetch from the priority queue then gives the vertex with the shortest path.
-Similar to DAG case,
+Similar to the DAG case,
 - All vertices, other than the starting vertex *v*, are assigned weight of infinity.
 - The starting vertex *v* is assigned the weight of 0.
-- The path to all unvisited adjacent vertices is evaluated and stored in a priority queue.
+- The paths to all the unvisited adjacent vertices are evaluated and stored in a priority queue.
 - The vertex with the shortest path is evaluated next (as a result of fetching next vertex from the priority queue).
 - This continues until all the vertices are visited and the priority queue is empty.
 ```C++